• Skip to primary navigation

 Kitekite Trail is exactly that – a 60-minute jungle adventure that rewards you with a waterfall and a black sand beach at the end called Piha.
 You can continue the hike high above Piha on the Mercer Bay Loop, which traces the coast, offering incredible views.
 If you follow the trail all the way down to Karekare beach, you’ll find the connecting route to Karekare falls.
 Keep in mind though, that the way back up to Mercer Bay Loop from Karekare beach is a bit of a climb.

-Embark on the Best the Best Volcano Hike
+Embark on the Best Volcano Hike

 view from a bench in a tropical setting overlooking an island